theNewDynamic/oregonsadventurecoast.com/content/_index.md

 seo:
   description: >-
     Travel to the Oregon Coast to experience a vacation full of adventure, nature, wildlife, shopping, arts, and more.
-Your adventure awaits!
+Your adventure awaits\!
   title: Oregon Coast Trips Vacations | Oregon's Adventure Coast
 aliases:
   - /photo-gallery